 Costs associated with establishing and centrally managing the national external moderation system will be funded by NZQA.
-This funding excludes NZQA Best Practice Workshops.
-Please refer to the NZQA website for the costs relating to this service.
-If moderators are required to provide additional support to organisations with consent to assess, this will be charged at \$190/hr (GST excl.).
+This funding excludes the QAAMTM process and NZQA Best Practice Workshops.
+Please refer to the NZQA website for the costs relating to these services.
+If moderators are required to provide additional support to organisations with consent to assess, this will be charged at \$190/hr (GST excl.)

-NZQA may charge for any additional activities required by them to address issues identified through moderation or other non-compliance with national external moderation requirements (for example, non-submission of assessment material and/or candidate samples).
-These activities (such as pre-assessment moderation, additional moderation, on-site moderation, assessment practice reviews, and visits to TEOs to discuss assessment or moderation issues) will be charged at \$190/hr (GST excl.)
+NZQA may charge for any additional activities required by them to address issues identified through moderation or other non-compliance with national external moderation requirements (for example, non-submission of assessment material and/or learner samples).
+These activities (such as pre-assessment moderation, additional moderation, on-site moderation, assessment practice reviews, and visits to discuss assessment or moderation issues) will be charged at \$190.00 /hr (GST excl.)